LINBIT/virter/README.md

 This allows all users in the group libvirt to run the `dhcp_release` utility without being prompted for a password.

+### Console logs

+The `--console` argument to `virter vm run` causes serial output from the VM to be saved to a file.
+This file is created with the current user as the owner.
+However, it is written to by libvirt, so it needs to located on a filesystem to which libvirt can write.
+NFS mounts generally cannot be used due to `root_squash`.

+In addition, when the VM generates a lot of output, this can trigger `virtlogd` to roll the log file over, which creates a file owned by root (assuming `virtlogd` is running as root).
+To prevent this, increase `max_size` in `/etc/libvirt/virtlogd.conf`.

 ## Usage

 For usage just run `virter help`.